SHAM LABS

 I am building a body of work that:

-• Questions systems that reward suppression over truth.
+• Challenges systems that value suppression more than truth.

 • Transforms collapse into authorship.

-It will cause someone to stand in front of a canvas
+Because it forces someone to stand in front of a painting

 You are not broken.